callmecavs/bricks.js/README.md

 })
 ```

 Positioning using `transform` is done via `translate3d` for optimal performance.
-Coupled with a CSS `transition`, this option allows for easily animating the grid items into place.
+Coupled with a CSS `transition`, this option allows for smoothly animating the grid items into place.

 ## API / Events